 Clam, mussel and oyster harvesting seasons vary by beach.
 For size and harvest limits, please see statewide shellfish and seaweed daily limits and shellfish size rules.
-For at-a-glance, site-specific harvest seasons, please see the 2021 Puget Sound clam, mussel, and oyster season guide.
+For at-a-glance, site-specific harvest seasons, please see the two-page 2021 Puget Sound clam, mussel, and oyster season guide.

 Current water quality information, beach locations, harvest seasons, and health advisories can be found by searching for the beach name in the search tool on this page, or by visiting the Department of Health's (DOH) shellfish safety interactive map.
 Identical information is found on WDFW beach pages and the shellfish safety map, but it may be easier to search geographic areas of interest using the map tool.
 The shellfish safety map also provides links to the detailed WDFW page for each beach.

 For help identifying clam, mussel and oyster (bivalve) species, download the shellfish identification chart.
 More detailed information about clam and oyster species may be found by visiting the Species in Washington section of this website.

 WDFW works closely with DOH to ensure safe, legal harvest of shellfish on state beaches.
-In order to safely harvest shellfish for human consumption, both the DOH health status and the WDFW season for a beach must be open.
+In order to safely and legally harvest shellfish for human consumption, both the DOH health status and the WDFW season for a beach must be OPEN.

 |DOH status||WDFW season||Harvest status|